Natal Native Pioneer Corps: No. 3 Company

-No. 3 Company was commanded by Captain William Allen and initially numbered around 89 men.
+No. 3 Company was commanded by Captain William Allen and initially numbered 89 men.
 Around half of the initial complement were drawn from Chief Hlokolo's amaNgcolosi of the Inanda region.
 These men had reported for service at Fort Napier on 23 December.
 The remainder came from part of the levy provided by Chief Mahoyiza of the amaQanya.
-No.3 Company had a larger proportion of rifles than the others, with around one in every five men armed.
-The company left Pietermaritzburg on 3 or 4 January to report to Kranskop for service with Durnford's Column.
+No. 3 Company was issued with a larger number of rifles than the other pioneer companies, with one in every five men being armed.
+The company left Pietermaritzburg on 3 or 4 January to report to Kranskop for service with Durnford's No. 2 Column.

 No. 3 Company did not join Durnford's march to Isandlwana and so escaped the massacre at the camp.
-It remained with two battalions of the NNC at a camp in Umvoti County, just outside Kranskop, and they became the only British troops available to defend the most likely axis of any Zulu counter-invasion of Natal.
+It remained with two battalions of the NNC at a camp just outside Kranskop and they became the only British troops available to defend the most likely axis of any Zulu counter-invasion of Natal, across the Middle Drift.
 No. 3 Company and the NNC were put to work entrenching the camp, which became Fort Cherry.
 On 20 March the company reported a total strength of 96 enlisted men (50 men of the amaQanya, 40 of the amaNgcolosi and 6 of the amaNgwi).
 In late March and early April the company helped prepare a track for wagons supporting a series of British raids into Zululand.

-On 20 May No.3 Company deployed to support a British raid carried out as a distraction from Chelmsford's second invasion.
+On 20 May, No. 3 Company deployed to support a British raid carried out as a distraction from Chelmsford's second invasion.
 The pioneers were in the vanguard of the crossing of the Thukela.
-When they were halfway across, on a sandy island, they were fired upon by 8-10 Zulu and the company returned fire which caused the Zulu to withdraw.
+When they were halfway across, on a sandy island, they were shot at by a group of 8-10 Zulu and the company returned fire which caused the Zulu to withdraw.
 The raid was a success with thirteen Zulu homesteads burnt for no loss and the party returned to Fort Cherry on 21 May.
-The company was moved to Rorke's Drift on 4 July, the same day as the victory at Ulundi.
+No. 3 Company and the rest of the garrison at Fort Cherry were unable to engage a Zulu counter-raid across Middle Drift on 25 June.
+The raiding party returned to Zululand with 678 cattle, 771 goats and around 40 civilian captives.
+No. 3 Company was moved to the British depot at Rorke's Drift on 4 July.